Meet the Staff of Windsor Veterinary Clinic

 Dr. Matthies graduated from Cornell Veterinary School in 1997.
 She moved to Maine and started working at the Windsor Veterinary Clinic in June, 1999.
 She and her husband purchased the clinic in September 2003.
-Together they also have 3 children, 3 cats, 2 small dogs, and a bearded dragon.
+Together they also have 3 children, 4 cats, one small dog, and 2 lizards.
 When she isn't working or caring for her family, she enjoys outdoor activities and relaxing with friends.
 While at work, Dr. Matthies enjoys talking with and educating her clients and spending time with her patients.
 Her special interests include geriatrics, feline medicine, wound management, and providing tailored lifelong wellness plans for all new puppies and kittens.
 She provides house calls on an as needed basis, for those times when coming into the office is difficult or not possible.
 One of her strong beliefs is that all animals deserve to be treated humanely and with compassion and dignity at all times.

 Darryl Praul, D.V.M.
 Veterinarian and owner

 Dr. Praul graduated from Cornell Veterinary School in 1996 and is the co-owner of Windsor Veterinary Clinic, moving to Maine with his wife in 1999.
 He went to Penn State for his undergraduate study and participated in Semester at Sea, a study abroad experience where he got to travel around the world.
 He very much enjoys spending time and traveling with his wife and 3 children.
 Dr. Praul also feels strongly about businesses being an asset to their community, supporting various youth sporting and academic programs, churches, and food banks, among others.
-Professionally, his interests include soft tissue surgery, challenging medical cases, and exotic pets.
+Professionally, his interests include soft tissue surgery and challenging medical cases.